PAUL TURNER SARGENT

 Horses Grazing in the Shade, 1931

-Note that this is the painting on the easel in the c.
-1945 Sargent studio photo at the top of the page.
-Though the painting dates to 1931, Sargent was making changes to it late in his life.
+Note that this is the painting on the easel in the 1941 Sargent studio photo at the top of the page.
+Though the painting dates to 1931, Sargent was making changes to it later on as he was known to do.
 There are some small differences between the painting here and that shown in the photo.

 Red Maple, 1931